reactleaf/modal/README.md

 `@reactleaf/modal` recieves message, so you can use `window.postMessage()` to open modal.
 This is useful when you use third-party state control libraries, like redux-saga.

-But be careful: `postMessage` is NOT GOOD for type checking, and cannot message functions.
+But be careful: `postMessage` is NOT GOOD for type checking, and cannot handle functions on props.
 If your modal has props like `onConfirm`, `postMessage` cannot handle the props.

 postMessage only can receive `openModal` payload.
 CANNOT CLOSE modals.